 An open mind is necessary during incident investigations, assumptions and preconceived notions can mask valid causes or highlight erroneous causes.

-Corrective actions are assigned at the end of the investigation process, the intention is to rectify and improve any areas where improvement is required.
+Recommendations and preventative/corrective actions are assigned at the end of the investigation process, the intention is to rectify and improve any areas where improvement is required, and to eliminate or control hazards.
 Corrective actions have a direct relationship with the root causes of the incident.
 Usually there is at least one corrective action item linked to each of the causes/contributing factors.

 By completing the corrective actions, not only are the areas that require improvement being corrected, but it allows the persons involved to take responsibility to prevent re-occurrence.
 Each corrective action item is assigned to a person with an expected completion date.

-If you require additional assistance, please contact BCIT Occupational Health and Safety.
+If you require additional assistance, please contact BCIT Health, Safety and Environment Division.